mvrdevelopment/spec/mvr-spec.md

 The DNS entry should point to the IP of the service running the websocket server. *MVR-xchange clients* that want to join this MVR-xchange Group need to connect with a web socket client (RFC 6455 — The WebSocket Protocol).

-## Packet definition
+## Packet & Message definition

-When in WebSocket Mode, all message should be send as plain text unless otherwise defined.
+Packages define how the message will be send to the *MVR-xchange client*, while the message describes the content.

+All the messages are defined, unless otherwise stated, as JSON documents (ISO/IEC 21778:2017).

+Packages are defined based on the mode of communication.
+They are defined for Local Network Mode and WebSocket mode differently.

+### Local Network Mode
 When in Local Network Mode, all messages are send via TCP directly to the client.
 The packet is encoded the following way:

 | Type    | Symbol  |